"Weird Al" Yankovic: 2015–present: Transition from studio albums

 Since Mandatory Fun, Yankovic has focused less on new songs than on projects such as his tours and the 2022 parody biopic Weird: The Al Yankovic Story.
 That year, Yankovic told the Los Angeles Times that he was not writing many new parodies because it had become harder to tell which new songs would be big hits, due to what the newspaper described as popular music trending more towards "micro-niche[s]" than a "monoculture".
 Yankovic released a new polka medley, "Polkamania!", on July 19, 2024, featuring his take on "Flowers", "Bad Guy", and "Old Town Road", among others.
 Because he had not released a polka in ten years, he considered this the opportunity to include his "white whales", though limited the songs to those that reached No. 1 on the Billboard charts.
 The single included the release of video created by several animators that Yankovic had worked with in past videos, such as Bill Plympton, Augenblick Studios, Liam Lynch, and Jarrett Heather as well as new collaborations with artists like Cyriak and Vivienne Medrano.

+Yankovic co-headlined Riot Fest in September 2025 Chicago along with Green Day, Blink-182, Jack White, Weezer, and Idles.

+Yankovic said he had turned down a seven-figure offer to perform at the 2025 Riyadh Comedy Festival, saying that "I'm doing enough that I don't need to take any amount of money if it makes me feel icky, and that kind of did."